PerfectlySoft/PerfectDocs/guide/zip.md

 #### Parameters:

 * **source:** The file path of zipped file
-* **destination:** The path tot eh directory into which the contents of the zip file are to be placed
+* **destination:** The path to the directory into which the contents of the zip file are to be placed
 * **overwrite:** A boolean declaring the behaviour to attempt when the destination directory or file exists
 * **password:** The password string to use for decrypting a password-protected zip file.
 Optional.